Update: This article was reviewed and updated with 2025 data and sources.

 Headless Commerce

-Headless commerce is an e-commerce architecture where the front-end (presentation layer) is decoupled from the back-end (commerce engine).
-This approach allows developers to use any front-end technology to deliver the user experience while leveraging the back-end for commerce functionalities.
+This approach enables developers to utilize any front-end technology to deliver a user experience while leveraging the back-end for commerce functionalities.

 Advantages: